ViniciusCestarii/ViniciusCestarii/README.md

 ### Hi there 👋

-<h3>My name is Vinicius Cestari and i'm a student who wants to learn new things and post them in the Internet.</h3>
+<h3>My name is Vinicius Cestari and i'm a Full Stack Developer who wants to learn new things and post them in the Internet.</h3>
 <hr>

 - 😄 18 years old;